Current Graduate Students

 Bio

-Nadiyah Aamer is a PhD Candidate of Literary, Linguistic, and Cultural Studies at the University of Miami.
-Her main research interests include: 20th-21st Century Peninsular Iberian Literatures, Arabs and Muslims in the Contemporary Hispanophone World, Hispanic Arabo-Muslim Women Writers, Postcolonial Women's Voices, and Migrant/Diaspora/Border Literatures.
-Her dissertation focuses on the figure of Scheherazade from the 1001 Arabian Nights as an archetypal "Odalisque" figure of Muslim women in contemporary Spanish-language Iberian literature and graphic novels.
+Nadiyah Aamer is a PhD Candidate of Literary, Cultural, and Linguistic Studies at the University of Miami.
+Her main research interests include: Arabs and Muslims in the Contemporary Hispanophone World, Postcolonial Women's Voices, and Migrant/Diaspora/Border Literatures.
+Her dissertation focuses on the figure of Scheherazade from the 1001 Arabian Nights as an archetypal "Odalisque" figure of Muslim women in contemporary Spanish-language literature.
 She was awarded the Dean's Fellowship in 2019 and 2023 and was awarded the UGrow Center for the Humanities Fellowship in 2020.
+In 2024, she was nominated for the Modern Languages and Literatures Department Outstanding Teaching Assistant Award, and was awarded the Summer 2024 Doctoral Micro-Grant.
+She has been published in Aztlán: A Journal of Chicano Studies

 Recent Publications